Bad example of how to do unsubscribe pages

 How the heck do I know if I am sure I want to remove t***********@g*********.com?

-This stinks of some sort of speculative security measure without any actual use cases being thought out, a horrible user experience and one that left me clicking 'Remove Me' because if t***********@g*********.com didn't pertain to my email address then I was probably doing some other bugger a favour by removing them.
+This stinks of some sort of speculative security measure without any actual use cases being thought out, a horrible user experience and one that left me clicking 'Remove Me' because if t***********@g*********.com didn't pertain to my email address then I was doing someone else a favour by removing them.

 If there is some way for someone to get to that page without clicking on a link that was originally sent to the correct persons email address then Game need to fix that, not obscure the email address in case some non-genuine person is looking at it.